 Both JMeter and Gatling are used for testing that has different approaches for the same purpose.
-The interface is less technical for JMeter users and it has a good training ecosystem.
-It has several protocols and plugins and many contributions has been made to the tool by the users.
-Gatling is used mainly for CI/CD pipelines and create proper scripts without user interface.
+The interface is less technical for JMeter users, and it has a good training ecosystem.
+It has several protocols and plugins, and many contributions have been made to the tool by the users.
+Gatling is used mainly for CI/CD pipelines and create proper scripts without a user interface.
 It has better efficiency for big tests than JMeter.
-The community is smaller and hence the contribution is less in Gatling.
+The community is smaller, and hence the contribution is less in Gatling.
 Multiple users can use the tool at a time.

 Head To Head Comparison Between JMeter and Gatling (Infographics)

 Below is the top 9 difference between JMeter vs Gatling

 Both are popular choices in the market; let us discuss some of the major difference:

 - Apache JMeter has a built-in GUI tool and can be directly used to run the tests loaded, whereas Gatling should have provided with Scala scripts to develop and run the load tests to be run.

 - Apache JMeter is less efficient and effective to be used with odd GUI features that are difficult to use, whereas Gatling has GUI as well as command-line features that provide efficient and effective outputs.